 John Wingate: An accomplished storyteller

-John Wingate is a Minneapolis-based author, writer, and communications consultant.
+John Wingate is a Minnesota-based author, writer, and communications consultant.
 A former consumer reporter for KSTP-TV, he spent twenty years as a broadcast journalist in Illinois and Minnesota, a career path that captured his interest at age thirteen during the calamitous 1967 cave search for three missing boys in Hannibal, Missouri.